-Hazardous materials drivers must also know which products they can load together, and which they cannot.
+Hazardous materials drivers must also know which products they can load together and which they can not.
 These rules are also in Section 9.
 Before loading a truck with more than one type of product, you must know if it is safe to load them together.
 If you do not know, ask your employer and consult the regulations.

-- 1. Common medicines for colds can make you sleepy.
-True or False? - 2.
-Coffee and a little fresh air will help a drinker sober up.
-True or False? - 3.
-What is a hazardous materials placard? - 4.
-Why are placards used?
+- 1. True or False?
+Common medicines for colds can make you sleepy. - 2.
+What should you do if you become sleepy while driving? - 3.
+True or False?
+Coffee and a little fresh air will help a drinker sober up. - 4.
+What is a hazardous materials placard? - 5.
+Why are placards used? - 6.
+What is "sleep debt"? - 7.
+What are the danger signals of drowsy driving?

-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22 and 2.23.
+These questions may be on your test.
+If you are unable to answer them all, re-read subsections 2.22 and 2.23.